-Material that discusses medicinal drugs and devices is highly regulated, and we have set out some non-exhaustive guidelines for clinical content we will create for our clients.
+Material that discusses medicinal drugs and devices is highly regulated, and we have set out some non-exhaustive guidelines for Branded Clinical Content we will create for our clients.

 These guidelines are not intended to be a definitive summary of the law or a substitution for understanding the legal and regulatory framework that applies to medicines and medical devices.